satellytes/diffy-experiments/rails-way/README.md

 and then follow the heroku with rails 6 guide (not 12 factor gem anymore) https://devcenter.heroku.com/articles/getting-started-with-rails6

-we need to switch to postgress for heroku, sqlite is not supported on their platform. there is a nice app for osx (https://postgresapp.com/)
+we need to switch to postgress for heroku, sqlite is not supported on their platform. there is a nice app for osx (https://postgresapp.com/).
+The default credentials created are a database with the name of the local user with the same password.
+I changed the config/database.yml and rerun the migrations and the app was working very well on postgres.
+It's very possible that this could work as a mixed approach because we don't have very complex databases.
+Makes it easier for other people to start the project in any case.